rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 #### Failure to redirect the customer to Gojek GoPay, Shopee Pay, and other e-Money payment provider app.
 What should I do?
 Refer to the question given [above](#customer-fails-to-be-redirected-to-gojek-deeplink-on-mobile-app-what-should-i-do).

 It applies to other E-Money payment providers too.
-For example, if the issue happens to `shopee://` app deeplink, then proceed with the suggestion to allow deeplink whitelist, but replace `gojek://` with `shopee://`.
+For example, if the issue happens to `shopeeid://` app deeplink, then proceed with the suggestion above to allow deeplink whitelist, and add `shopeeid://` to the configuration.

 #### I am using GoPay `callback_url` but the customer is not redirected to expected URL/deeplink.
 What is wrong?
 For GoPay transaction, you can specify the `callback_url`.
 After attempting GoPay payment within Gojek app, the customer will be redirected to `callback_url` whether the result is failure or success.
 If the customer did not get redirected properly, please check the points given below.